raymondem42/TikTokEmailLike/README.md

-From an older github account that I lost access to
 # TikTokEmailLike

+## Introduction

-So someone this morning tried to get me into some money laundering scam.
-I was not a fan of this.
-So I wrote this code today to email the scammer a Rick Roll link for every like a TikTok video gets.
-This code does not have all of the credentials for my accounts but does work if you fill in credentials of your own.
+This project was created in response to an attempted money laundering scam I encountered.
+In order to deter scammers, I developed a script that sends a Rick Roll link via email for every like a TikTok video receives.
+While this code is functional, please note that it does not contain my personal credentials.
+You'll need to fill in your own credentials for the code to work.

-The only things that would need to change is the value of i and i1.
-I set them at 2599990 because I was testing on Gordon Ramsey TikTok and I had to make sure all of it worked.
-This code is still a work in progress but it is 95% done.
-All that would need to change is setting those values to 0 and making it so that the program runs once an hour by itself or maybe once evvery half an hour.
-This code will be finished either a little bit later today or early tommorrow.
+## Usage

+1. Update the values of `i` and `i1` in the code.
+They are currently set to 2599990, which was used for testing on Gordon Ramsey's TikTok.
+2. The code is nearly complete and only requires setting the mentioned values to 0.
+3. Consider implementing a scheduler to run the program automatically, either once an hour or every half an hour.

+## Future Features

-I also want to add a feature (that's nearly finished) where it also sends a text message to a scammer if you have their phone number.
+I am actively working on an additional feature that sends a text message to a scammer if you have their phone number.
+This feature is almost complete and will be integrated into the code shortly.

+## Note

+This project is a work in progress and is currently at 95% completion.
+Feel free to suggest improvements.

+**Disclaimer:** Use this code responsibly and adhere to ethical guidelines.
+It's intended for educational and entertainment purposes only.